 The MSc Urban Planning (specialisation in Urban Design) programme allows you to engage in the complex issues of urban space production in the dynamic Chinese context.
-It considers the interplay between spatial design and social, economic, environmental and political issues evident in a range of urban settings.
-It is taught across the Departments of Architecture and Urban Planning and Design to ensure that you receive an interdisciplinary perspective on the development of urban form.

 Note: This programme is awaiting official recognition from the Ministry of Education of the People’s Republic of China.